Vishalthakur010/Git-Trial/README.md

 20. `git add <file> <file> <file>` --> Adds multiple file changes together in the staging area.

 21. `git add .` --> add all file changes from working area to staging area.

+22. `git pull <remoteName> <branchName>` --> downloads latest changes from the branch of the mentioned remote to your local repo.